-Several statistics are required to be reported for 2011 and the two previous calendar years, 2010 and 2009, including: the number of fires; fire injuries; the cause of these fires; as well as the amount of damage caused by fires.
-There have been zero incidences of fires or fire related injuries at UAS during the calendar years of 2009, 2010 and 2011.
-To see view UAS fire safety report and information about fire safety in our on-campus residence halls (Juneau campus only), please visit UAS Fire Plan and UAS Housing Fire Alarm Policy.
+Several statistics are required to be reported for 2012 and the two previous calendar years, 2010 and 2011, including: the number of fires; fire injuries; the cause of these fires; as well as the amount of damage caused by fires.
+There have been zero incidences of fires or fire related injuries at UAS during the calendar years of 2010, 2011 and 2012.
+To view information about fire safety for our on-campus residence halls (Juneau campus only), please visit UAS Fire Plan and UAS Housing Fire Alarm Policy.

 The possession, consumption, or appearance of being perceptively under the influence or furnishing of alcoholic beverages on campus, except in rooms or apartments inhabited by residents 21 years of age or older, is forbidden on the Juneau and Sitka Campuses and may lead to disciplinary action by the university, arrest by the police or both.

 Possession, consumption, being perceptively under the influence, or the furnishing of any narcotic or dangerous drugs, except as prescribed by an authorized medical doctor, nurse or dentist is prohibited.
 The sale of alcoholic beverages is prohibited on campus.

 The UAS Student Code of Conduct can be viewed in the Student Guide.
 As with all members of the university community, the university requires students to conduct themselves honestly and responsibly, and to respect the rights of others.
 Violations of the Student Code of Conduct may result in disciplinary action.
 For more information, please view the Student Code of Conduct or in the current UAS Academic Catalog.